-What will the Scottish Learning Disabilities Observatory do?
+What does the Scottish Learning Disabilities Observatory do?

-The Scottish Learning Disabilities Observatory will contribute to health improvement by providing information, data, and intelligence on the health and healthcare of people with learning disabilities and people with autism.
-It will turn this information and data into meaningful health intelligence for practitioners, commissioners, policymakers and the wider community.
+The Scottish Learning Disabilities Observatory contributes to health improvement by providing information, data, and intelligence on the health and healthcare of people with learning disabilities and people with autism.
+It turns this information and data into meaningful health intelligence for practitioners, commissioners, policymakers and the wider community.

 - Increasing the visibility of people with learning disabilities within Scotland’s routinely collected data,